-All of us at some point of our career have read a vision statement.
-You might have felt that vision statements are much ado about nothing, or you might have found a particular vision very inspiring, or felt it was just a tick on the checkbox.
-May be you had the opportunity to write one for your own organisation.
+All of us at some point in our career have read a vision statement.
+You might have felt that vision statements are much ado about nothing, or you might have found a particular vision very inspiring or felt it was just a tick on the checkbox.
+Maybe you had the opportunity to write one for your own organisation.
 However, in my experience so far, I’ve observed that not many people are able to answer an important question about their vision, and that question is ‘Why?’.

 Then what about those who are in it for the money?
 Their dream is to make money and what they are doing now is the first or best way they found where they could make money.
 What is wrong with that?
 Honestly, nothing.